Expeditions: A Mudrunner Game review: the dirt's as good as ever, but the science is a bit too clean

 As someone who finds games about cars wot go fast only intermittently interesting, I'd expect a game about cars wot go slow to be positively soporific.
 Speed is, ultimately, the modus operandi of a car.
 It gets you where you need to go faster than a horse, and doesn't do annoying things like pooing on your patio or dying (also, potentially, on your patio).
 Surely, then, playing a game about cars moving at the speed of a dead patio horse defeats the point, like playing a first-person shooter where all the guns fire backwards.

 Expeditions: A Mudrunner Game demonstrates this not to be the case.
-This bouncy, slimy offroading simulator is the most fun I've had with an imaginary car since 2018's Jalopy.
+This bouncy, slimy off-roading simulator is the most fun I've had with an imaginary car since 2018's Jalopy.
 This is partly because it is as much a physics puzzler filled with limitless conundrums as it is a game about driving, but also because, like Jalopy, it envisions the car as something more than a way to boost egos by doing a big circle.

 As clumsily explained by its title, Expeditions: A Mudrunner Game is the latest in the Mudrunner/Snowrunner series of driving games, which were originally about driving extremely large trucks through even larger bogs.
 While I've always been curious about this series, I haven't had the opportunity to sample its eclectic delights until now.
 Nonetheless, I understand the fundamentals enough to know Expeditions represents a slight sidestep from 2021's Snowrunner, moving it away from hauling freight across an integrated open world, and making it a more session-based affair themed around scientific endeavour.